Skip to content

 Testing

 • Coverage: Meets industry standards.
-Approximately 80+% of the codebase.
+100% branch coverage on the core engine and adapters.

 • Scope: Tests cover decision logic, rule combining, ABAC operators (including time and collection ops), obligations, policy loading/reloading, and linting.